Attack on Forest City: Attacks in the Big Woods

-The Situation in Forest City
+Situation in Forest City

-By August 23, Forest City was nearly abandoned of its original residents: almost everyone besides 13 men and three women had fled.
-The same day, Meeker County Treasurer George C. Whitcomb arrived with 44 various firearms and 2,000 rounds of ammunition on the order of Governor Ramsey.
+By August 23, Forest City was nearly abandoned of its original residents: everyone besides 13 men and three women had fled.
+The same day, Meeker County Treasurer George Carlos Whitcomb arrived with 44 various firearms and 2,000 rounds of ammunition on the order of Governor Ramsey.
 The next day, Whitcomb was commissioned as a Captain in the Minnesota Volunteer Irregulars and recruited 60 men from the community (this number would climb to 77 according to the muster list).
 From August 24 to September 1 the men split up into teams to obtain provisions, horses, materials for a stockade, and bury the dead in the vicinity.
 Doing so was harrowing, as a few small skirmishes broke out between them and small parties of warriors scouting the area.
 Several men were killed or wounded.